Team New Zealand: 36th America's Cup

-The Prada cup series was sailed 15 January – 22 February 2021 to decide which challenger should race Team New Zealand; Luna Rossa, New York Yacht Club American Magic or INEOS TEAM UK.
-It was a round robin format over 16 racing days.
-Ineos was the first to qualify, going into the final undefeated.
+The Prada Cup series was sailed from 15 January to 22 February 2021 to decide which Challenger should race Emirates Team New Zealand; Luna Rossa, New York Yacht Club American Magic or INEOS TEAM UK.
+It was a Round Robin format over 16 racing days.
+Ineos was the first to qualify, going into the Final of the Prada Cup undefeated.
 The American boat Patriot suffered hull damage and the onboard electronics were likely damaged due to water in the hull.
-After concerted efforts to get the boat ready again, with their competitors rallying to help, the boat met Luna Rossa but it became obvious there were still problems onboard.
-The Italian team won every race to proceed into the final to race Ineos.
-Luna Rossa defeated Ineos 7 – 1 and faced Emirates Team New Zealand in the 36th America's cup from 6 – 18 March 2021.
-Emirates Team New Zealand was successful in their defence of the cup, winning 7 – 3.
+After concerted efforts to get the boat ready again, with their competitors rallying to help, the boat met Luna Rossa in the Semi-Finals but it became obvious there were still problems onboard.
+The Italian team won every race to proceed into the Final to race against INEOS Team UK.
+Luna Rossa defeated Ineos 7 – 1 and faced Emirates Team New Zealand in the 36th America's Cup from 6 to 18 March 2021.
+Emirates Team New Zealand was successful in their defence of the cup, winning 7 – 3, retaining the Cup for the second time in a row.

+Louis Vuitton 37th America's Cup

+Emirates Team New Zealand have successfully defended their title in Barcelona in 2024 after a 7-2 victory against the British team INEOS Britannia.
+This marked their fifth overall win and the third consecutive victory, making them the most successful team in the modern history of the America's Cup.

+The journey to the Match wasn't without challenges though, as the team suffered a setback on 29 August, 2024 when their boat was dropped 7 meters from a crane in an unexplained craning accident.
+Following repairs overnight, the boat was back in the water two days later.

+In the lead-up to the Louis Vuitton 37th America's Cup, three Preliminary Regattas were sailed, were the team won the events in Jeddah, Saudi Arabia in 2023, and the pre-event in Barcelona in August 2024.
+The Preliminary Regatta in Barcelona was sailed on the AC75s, while the others were contested in the AC40s.

+Louis Vuitton 38th America's Cup

+Emirates Team New Zealand are the Defender of the Louis Vuitton 38th America's Cup set to take place in summer 2027 in Naples.
+The team are currently training in Auckland.